truongsonghiep/journey-to-the-west/chapter_020.md

 *"In that case,"* said Tripitaka, *"you two brothers may take some of this pure wine.
 But you are not permitted to get drunk and cause trouble."* So the two of them took the first round before taking their seats again to enjoy the feast.
 We cannot tell you in full what a richly laden table that was, and what varieties of delicacies were presented.

 After master and disciples had been feted, old Mr. Gao took out a red lacquered tray bearing some two hundred taels of gold and silver in small pieces, which were to be presented to the three priests for travel expenses.
 There were, moreover, three outer garments made of fine silk.
-Tripitaka said, "We are mendicants who beg for food and drink from village to village.
-How could we accept gold, silver, and precious clothing?"
+Tripitaka said, *"We are mendicants who beg for food and drink from village to village.
+How could we accept gold, silver, and precious clothing?"*

-Coming forward and stretching out his hand, Pilgrim took a handful of the money, saying, "Gao Cai, yesterday you took the trouble to bring my master here, with the result that we made a disciple today.
+Coming forward and stretching out his hand, Pilgrim took a handful of the money, saying, *"Gao Cai, yesterday you took the trouble to bring my master here, with the result that we made a disciple today.
 We have nothing to thank you with.
 Take this as remuneration for being a guide; perhaps you can use it to buy a few pairs of straw sandals.
-If there are any more monsters, turn them over to me and I'll truly be grateful to you."
+If there are any more monsters, turn them over to me and I'll truly be grateful to you."*

 Gao Cai took the money and kowtowed to thank Pilgrim for his reward.
-Old Mr.
-Gao then said, "If the masters do not want the silver and gold, please accept at least these three simple garments, which are but small tokens of our goodwill."
+Old Mr.Gao then said, *"If the masters do not want the silver and gold, please accept at least these three simple garments, which are but small tokens of our goodwill."*

-"If those of us who have left the family," said Tripitaka again, "accept the bribe of a single strand of silk, we may fall into ten thousand kalpas from which we may never recover.
-It is quite sufficient that we take along the leftovers from the table as provisions on our way."
+*"If those of us who have left the family,"* said Tripitaka again, *"accept the bribe of a single strand of silk, we may fall into ten thousand kalpas from which we may never recover.
+It is quite sufficient that we take along the leftovers from the table as provisions on our way."*

-Eight Rules spoke up from the side:
-"Master, Elder Brother, you may not want these things.
+Eight Rules spoke up from the side: *"Master, Elder Brother, you may not want these things.
 But I was a sonin- law in this household for several years, and the payment for my services should be worth more than three stones of rice!
 Father, my shirt was torn by Elder Brother last night; please give me a cassock of blue silk.
-My shoes are worn also, so please give me a good pair of new shoes."
+My shoes are worn also, so please give me a good pair of new shoes."*

 When old Mr. Gao heard that, he dared not refuse; a new pair of shoes and a cassock were purchased at once so that Eight Rules could dispose of the old attire.
-Swaggering around, our Eight Rules spoke amiably to old Mr. Gao, saying, "Please convey my humble sentiments to my mother-inlaw, my great-aunt, my second aunt, and my uncle-in-law, and all my other relatives.
+Swaggering around, our Eight Rules spoke amiably to old Mr. Gao, saying, *"Please convey my humble sentiments to my mother-inlaw, my great-aunt, my second aunt, and my uncle-in-law, and all my other relatives.
 Today I am going away as a monk, and please do not blame me if I cannot take leave of them in person.
 Father, do take care of my better half.
-If we fail in our quest for scriptures, I'll return to secular life and live with you again as your son-in-law."
+If we fail in our quest for scriptures, I'll return to secular life and live with you again as your son-in-law."*

-"Coolie!" shouted Pilgrim.
-"Stop babbling nonsense!"
+*"Coolie!"* shouted Pilgrim. *"Stop babbling nonsense!"*

-258
-258
-"It's not nonsense," said Eight Rules.
-"Sometimes I fear that things may go wrong, and then I could end up unable either to be a monk or to take a wife, losing out on both counts."
+*"It's not nonsense,"* said Eight Rules. *"Sometimes I fear that things may go wrong, and then I could end up unable either to be a monk or to take a wife, losing out on both counts."*

-"Less of this idle conversation!" said Tripitaka.
-"We must hurry up and leave."
-They packed their luggage, and Eight Rules was told to carry the load with a pole.
+*"Less of this idle conversation!"* said Tripitaka. *"We must hurry up and leave."* They packed their luggage, and Eight Rules was told to carry the load with a pole.
 Tripitaka rode on the white horse, while Pilgrim led the way with the iron rod across his shoulders.
 The three of them took leave of old Mr. Gao and his relatives and headed toward the West.
 We have a poem as testimony:

-The earth's mist-shrouded, the trees appear tall.
+*The earth's mist-shrouded, the trees appear tall.
 The Buddha-son of Tang court ever toils.
 He eats in need rice begged from many homes;
 He wears when cold a robe patched a thousandfold.
 Holdfast at the breast the Horse of the Will!
 The Mind- Monkey is sly—let him not wail!
 Nature one with feelings, causes all joined —
-The moon's full of gold light when hair is shorn.
+The moon's full of gold light when hair is shorn.*

 The three of them proceeded toward the West, and for about a month it was an uneventful journey.
 When they crossed the boundary of Qoco, they looked up and saw a tall mountain.
 Tripitaka reined in his horse and said, "Wukong, Wuneng, there's a tall mountain ahead.
 We must approach it with care."
-"It's nothing!" said Eight Rules.
-"This mountain is called the Pagoda Mountain and a Crow's Nest Chan Master lives there, practicing austerities.
-Old Hog has met him before."
+*"It's nothing!"* said Eight Rules. *"This mountain is called the Pagoda Mountain and a Crow's Nest Chan Master lives there, practicing austerities.
+Old Hog has met him before."*

-"What's his business?" said Tripitaka.
-"He's fairly accomplished in the Way," said Eight Rules, "and he once asked me to practice austerities with him.
-But I didn't go, and that was the end of the matter."
+*"What's his business?"* said Tripitaka. *"He's fairly accomplished in the Way,"* said Eight Rules, *"and he once asked me to practice austerities with him.
+But I didn't go, and that was the end of the matter."*

 As master and disciple conversed, they soon arrived at the mountain.
 What a splendid mountain!
 You see

-South of it, blue pines, jade-green junipers;
+*South of it, blue pines, jade-green junipers;
 North of it, green willows, red peach trees.
 A clamorous din:
 The mountain fowls are conversing.